Mountain Sky Rabbitry

 Hay - We use Dumor timothy hay from Tractor Supply.
 If this is not available to you, we recommend using 1st or 2nd cutting timothy hay from a supplier near you.
 Orchard grass is also a great alternative!
-NEVER use alfalfa hay, as bunny pellets are also alfalfa and too much alfalfa can cause death or serious harm to your bunny!
+NEVER use alfalfa hay, as bunny pellets are also alfalfa, and too much alfalfa can cause death or serious harm to your bunny!

 Treats - Our go-to treats are BOSS (black oil sunflower seeds) and oats.
 Oats can cause diarrhea in bunnies, so feed sparingly.
-Do not feed any seeds besides BOSS to bunnies!
+Do not feed any seeds besides BOSS to bunnies.

 Bunny-safe veggies (not an extensive list, so do your research on what is safe!) -